paragbaxi/qualysguard_remediation_ignore_by_report_template/README.md

 Python 2.6+ script proof of concept that will take in 2 Qualys XML vulnerability scan reports.
 The two XML vulnerability scan reports input parameters are (order does not matter):

 - All vulns.
-- All vulns with option to ignore any kind of vulnerabilities.
+- All vulns with option to ignore any kind of vulnerability.

 The following example is for ignoring non-running kernels: